 Can you Split and Double Down?

-The player must understand the optimal situations to split and double down.
-The player can split their cards if dealt a matching pair e.g. 5-5, 7-7, J-J.
+It is important the player understands the optimal situations to split and double down.
+The player can split their cards if they are dealt a matching pair e.g. 5-5, 7-7, J-J.

 Should you Always Double Down on 11?

-As the player and dealer aim to get as close to 21 as possible to win the hand, the player is in a strong position when holding 11 after being dealt two cards.
-If the dealer shows a lower card than a 10, it is a good strategy to double down.
+As the player and dealer aim to get as close to 21 as possible in order to win the hand, the player is in a strong position when holding 11 after two cards are dealt.
+If the dealer is showing a lower card than a 10, it is good strategy to double down.

 Recommended Casino Sites